hed-standard/hed-examples/docs/source/HedSchemaDevelopersGuide.md

 [**HED Schema Viewer**](https://www.hedtags.org/display_hed.html).

 You will also be asked to create and maintain a documentation page for your schema.
-For example, the SCORE library Markdown document is located in the [**hed-schemas/docs/source/hed_score_schema.md**](https://github.com/hed-standard/hed-schemas/blob/main/docs/source/hed_score_schema.md) file in the [**hed-schemas**](https://github.com/hed-standard/hed-schemas) repository.
+For example, the *score* library Markdown document is located in the [**hed-schemas/docs/source/hed_score_schema.md**](https://github.com/hed-standard/hed-schemas/blob/main/docs/source/hed_score_schema.md) file in the [**hed-schemas**](https://github.com/hed-standard/hed-schemas) repository.
 Your documentation page will be similarly named and located --- just replace the word